grill-lab/TaskMAD/README.md

 The default Envoy configuration can be found in `TaskMAD/configs/envoy-taskmad-docker.yaml`.
 It will listen for connections on port 443 and handle SSL using the certificate and key file defined in the `deploy_config` file.
 It then routes connections based on the hostname given in the URL and forwards them to different local ports where the respective containers are listening.

-**TODO do this automatically** You will need to edit this file to update the domain names for each service to the set you wish to use, otherwise no incoming connections will be routed successfully.
+**TODO do this automatically:**

+You will need to edit this file to update the domain names for each service to the set you wish to use, otherwise no incoming connections will be routed successfully.

 If you want to change the port and/or interface that Envoy listens on, edit this line near the top of the file: